hpdeifel/pdfgrep/testsuite/README.md

 To run the tests, execute `make check` from the toplevel source directory.

-To get test coverage, first run `make clean` and then
+To get test coverage, reconfigure with `--enable-coverage` and run:

+    make clean
-    make check CXXFLAGS="-std=c++11 --coverage"
+    make check

-You can then use gvov and lcov to view the results.
+You can then use gcov and lcov to view the results.
 See the internet for more information on how to use those.

 ## Configuration